Dan Houston is a partner in Civic Economics, an economic analysis and strategic planning consultancy with offices in Chicago and Tulsa.

-In addition, he brings specialized software expertise in Geographic Information Systems (GIS), and the Regional Economic Model Inc. (REMI), and IMPLAN.
+Matt develops the firm’s analytical methodologies, and brings a data-driven approach to the firm’s varied endeavors, including specialized software expertise in Geographic Information Systems (GIS), and the Regional Economic Model Inc. (REMI), and IMPLAN.

-Matt earned a M.S. in Community and Regional Planning from the University of Texas at Austin and a B.A. in Political Science from Binghamton University in Binghamton, New York.
+Matt is a native of the Hudson Valley and now resides in Evanston, Illinois.
+He earned a M.S. in Community and Regional Planning from the University of Texas at Austin and a B.A. in Political Science from Binghamton University in Binghamton, New York.

 820 S. Jamestown Ave., 74112